 How to Resign Gracefully from a Job

 Do not tell any of your colleagues that you are quitting before you tell your boss, even your closest friend at work.
 People gossip and your boss hears it all from the office grapevine.
 It will be very ugly and uncomfortable for you if your boss asks you about it even before you tell him/her on your own.

 Politely explain why you have decided to quit the job with a believable reason.
 Don't end up being aggressive no matter what your grievances may be.
 Adopt a policy of keeping mum about them now that you have decided to quit.

-- Present a formal letter of resignation to your boss.
+Present a formal letter of resignation to your boss.
 Request their acceptance.
 It is good to have a legal document as a record for future's sake.
 Keep your resignation formal and to the point.
 You can do the explaining verbally.
 Do not forget to express your gratitude towards the company and your boss.

 Never ever be bad even when you are leaving.
 It is just a matter of few days before you will be gone.
 But, mostly your colleagues will be nice to you during the end of your term.

 When you leave, they will formally ask you about the reasons for your resignation.
 Don't start with a list of complaints towards your bosses, colleagues and the company's management.
 No one takes it that well.
 Don't use an exit interview as an opportunity to vent your anger and job frustrations.

 Complete all your work commitments before leaving the job.
 Doing so, you will also earn the appreciation of your seniors and bosses and they will be more co-operative with you.
 You will also set an example for other employees in the office.

 However, if it is absolutely necessary for you to leave your job now, make a blueprint of the project, compile all the work done so far, make a list of the future goals along with all your tasks and responsibilities, so that the company is not left to start work from scratch.

 Also, they will thank you for your assistance and co-operation to prevent any inconvenience to the company because of the job vacancy.

-- If your employer tries to retain you by offering an improvised salary package or a job promotion, you can decide to stay if the paycheck was a problem and you are interested in the offer.
+If your employer tries to retain you by offering an improvised salary package or a job promotion, you can decide to stay if the paycheck was a problem and you are interested in the offer.
 It's not odd if you decide to stay after previously making a decision to leave the company.
 But, if you don't want to stay back still, politely refuse the offer.